 “Peter’s Miracle and His Message”

-In our Week 3 study of Acts 2, we saw how Peter capitalized on the miracle of speaking in tongues.
-Week 4's passage highlighted his Pentecostal preaching that directed devout Jews to Joel's and David's prophecies.
-And last week, in our Week 5 study, we appreciated his sermon's promise: Those who repent and are baptized will receive forgiveness and the gift of the Holy Spirit.
+In our study of Acts 2:1–13, we saw how Peter capitalized on the miracle of speaking in tongues.
+Act 2:14–36's passage highlights his Pentecostal preaching that directed devout Jews to Joel's and David's prophecies.
+And last week, in our study of 2:37–47, we appreciated his sermon's promise: Those who repent and are baptized will receive forgiveness and the gift of the Holy Spirit.
 We got a glimpse into the lives of those early disciples, three thousand of whom had repented and been baptized the day that Peter preached.
 In today's Week 6 passage, we'll learn that many signs and wonders had been performed by and through the apostles, and the Lord was adding to their number day by day those who were being saved.
 Chapter 3 begins with a specific example of one of these “signs and wonders,” clearly demonstrating through it how the Lord added many people to his church.
 While short, this chapter divides itself into two parts: (1) the Miracle and (2) the Message aroused by that miracle.

 The Miracle: A Lame Beggar Is Healed (3:1–11)